 Williams’ writings have appeared in Artforum, Time Out, The Guardian, frieze, Tate etc., Flash Art, Burlington, Parkett, Art Monthly, Art in America, and Sight and Sound.

-She gives numerous talks, in London: at the Serpentine Gallery; Tate Modern; Tate Britain; Whitechapel Gallery; South London Gallery; Royal Academy; Photographer’s Gallery; Camden Arts Centre; Goethe Institute; Chisenhale Gallery; across the UK: MAX, Belfast; The Oxford Museum of Modern Art; Folkestone Triennial; Nottingham Contemporary, Whitworth Museum, Manchester; Leeds Art Gallery; Towner Museum, Eastbourne; Bristol University; and abroad, at The Garage Museum for Contemporary Art, Moscow; Hangar Bicocca, Milan; the University of Cartagena, Colombia; NYU Abu Dhabi; UCL Qatar.
+She gives numerous talks, in London: at the Serpentine Gallery; Tate Modern; Tate Britain; Whitechapel Gallery; South London Gallery; the Royal Academy; Photographer’s Gallery; Camden Arts Centre; Goethe Institute; Chisenhale Gallery; across the UK: MAC, Belfast; The Oxford Museum of Modern Art; Folkestone Triennial; Nottingham Contemporary, Whitworth Museum, Manchester; Leeds Art Gallery; Towner Museum, Eastbourne; Bristol University; and abroad, at The Garage Museum for Contemporary Art, Moscow; Hangar Bicocca, Milan; the University of Cartagena, Colombia; NYU Abu Dhabi; UCL Qatar.